 Africa’s Great Rift Valley is where human beings first walked upright upon the earth.
-Ever since, Kenya's story has unfolded as a fascinating tale of ancient connections across the seas, the ravages of slavery and a colonial occupation that continues to mark the country to this day.
+Ever since, Kenya's story has unfolded as a fascinating tale of ancient connections across the seas, the ravages of the trade of enslaved people and a colonial occupation that continues to mark the country to this day.
 Now independent with a chance to chart its own course, Kenya has become an East African powerhouse whose stunning diversity has proved to be both curse and blessing in equal measure.

 The First Kenyans

 In 1959 British paleoanthropologist Mary Leakey discovered the earliest recorded hominid fossil at Olduvai Gorge in Tanzania, causing a scientific sensation.
 Following this, palaeontologists digging in the Tugen Hills, west of Lake Baringo, unearthed one of the most diverse and densely packed accumulations of fossil bone in Africa.
 Bedded down in lava flows and representing a unique archaeological record in Africa, the fossil beds incorporate that most elusive period of human history between 14 and four million years ago when the largely primate Kenyapithecus evolved into our earliest bipedal ancestor Australopithecus afarensis.

 In the sandy clay, seven of the 18 hominoid specimens known from that period were found.
 The jaw fragment at five million years old represents the closest ancestor of A afarensis, a family band that left their footprints on the Laetoli mud pan (Tanzania) 3.7 million years ago, while a fragment of skull, dating from 2.4 million years ago, represents the earliest-known specimen of our own genus, Homo.